Luxadevi/Ollama-Companion/REAMDE.md

 Explore our Colab Integration to set up the companion within minutes and obtain a public-facing URL.

 Interact with Ollama API without typing commands and using a interface to manage your models.
+Run Ollama or connect to a client an use this WebUI to manage.
 ### How to Run

 Clone the repository: